-Tax Consequences......
+Tax Consequences.....
 Consummation of the Distribution and the Merger is conditioned upon the receipt of private letter rulings (the "Tax Rulings") issued by the Internal Revenue Service (the "IRS") to the effect that (i) the Distribution will qualify as a transaction described in Section 355(a) of the United States Internal Revenue Code of 1986, as amended (the "Code"), and the transfer of assets and liabilities to New Gaylord immediately preceding the Distribution will qualify as a transaction described in Section 351 of the Code and/or a "reorganization" under Section 368(a)(1)(D) of the Code, and (ii) the Merger will qualify as a "reorganization" under Section 368(a)(1)(B) of the Code.
-In addition, Old Gaylord and Westinghouse have requested rulings from the IRS to the effect that certain aspects of the Restructuring will not be taxable to New Gaylord or any of its subsidiaries, and consummation of the Distribution and the Merger is conditioned upon either (i) the receipt of such rulings or (ii) the receipt by Old

-Gaylord and Westinghouse of opinions of their respective counsel to the same effect.
+In addition, Old Gaylord and Westinghouse have requested rulings from the IRS to the effect that certain aspects of the Restructuring will not be taxable to New Gaylord or any of its subsidiaries, and consummation of the Distribution and the Merger is conditioned upon either (i) the receipt of such rulings or (ii) the receipt by Old Gaylord and Westinghouse of opinions of their respective counsel to the same effect.
 See "CERTAIN U.S. FEDERAL INCOME TAX CONSEQUENCES."

-Post-Closing Covenants Agreement.....

-Westinghouse, Old Gaylord, New Gaylord, and certain of New Gaylord's subsidiaries will enter into a Post-Closing Covenants Agreement, the form of which is attached as Annex V to the Proxy Statement/Prospectus (the "Post-Closing Covenants Agreement"), which will provide, among other things, (i) that New Gaylord and certain of its subsidiaries will indemnify Westinghouse and its affiliates (including, after the Merger, Old Gaylord) against certain liabilities and Westinghouse will indemnify New Gaylord and its affiliates against certain liabilities; (ii) that New Gaylord and its subsidiaries will not engage in certain specified activities that would constitute competition with the Cable Networks Business, and Westinghouse will not engage in certain activities that would constitute competition with CMT International; and (iii) for a post-closing adjustment based on the level of working capital of the Cable Networks Business.
-See "THE RESTRUCTURING, THE DISTRIBUTION, AND THE MERGER --Post-Closing Covenants Agreement."
+Post-Closing Covenants Westinghouse, Old Gaylord, New Gaylord, and certain Agreement.... of New Gaylord's subsidiaries will enter into a Post-Closing Covenants Agreement, the form of which is attached as Annex IV to the Proxy Statement/Prospectus (the "Post-Closing Covenants Agreement"), which will provide, among other things, (i) that New Gaylord and certain of its subsidiaries will indemnify Westinghouse and its affiliates (including, after the Merger, Old Gaylord) against certain losses and liabilities and Westinghouse will indemnify New Gaylord and its affiliates against certain losses and liabilities; (ii) that New Gaylord and its subsidiaries will not engage in certain specified activities that would constitute competition with the Cable Networks Business, and Westinghouse will not engage in certain activities that would constitute competition with CMT International; and (iii) for a post-closing adjustment based on the level of working capital of the Cable Networks Business.
+See "THE RESTRUCTURING, THE DISTRIBUTION, AND THE MERGER -- Post-Closing Covenants Agreement."
+Tax Disaffiliation Agreement.....
+New Gaylord, Old Gaylord, and Westinghouse will also enter into a Tax Disaffiliation Agreement, the form of which is attached as Annex V to the Proxy Statement/Prospectus (the "Tax Disaffiliation Agreement"), which will set forth each party's rights and obligations with respect to U.S. Federal, state, local, and foreign taxes for periods before and after the Merger and related